inerplat/kubectl-inject-shell/README.md

 +---------------------------------------------------------------+

 ```
-The `kubectl-inject` script performs the following steps:
+The `kubectl-inject-shell` script performs the following steps:

 1. **Retrieve container information:**
    The script fetches the container ID of the target pod's container, either specified or defaulting to the first container.